mDialog/smoke/README.md

 Smoke provides a DSL for building HTTP services using a simple request/response pattern, where each response is provided as an Akka Future.
 Akka provides a powerful toolkit to control the creation and execution of Futures; spend some time with that project's [excellent documentation](http://akka.io/docs) to get a feel for how it works.

-By extending the Smoke trait, you get access to the tools necessary to build a robust Akka-based application.
+With the Smoke trait, you get access to the tools necessary to build a robust Akka-based application.
 That includes to an `ActorSystem`, `Dispatcher`, default timeout and `Config` object.

     trait Smoke {
-      implicit val config = ConfigFactory.load()
+      final implicit val config = configure()
-      implicit val system = ActorSystem("Smoke", config)
-      implicit val dispatcher = system.dispatcher
+      final implicit val system = ActorSystem("Smoke", config) final implicit val dispatcher = system.dispatcher
-      implicit val timeout = Timeout(timeoutDuration milliseconds)
+      final implicit val timeout = Timeout(timeoutDuration milliseconds) ...
-      ...
     }

 Be sure to check out the  [examples](https://github.com/mDialog/smoke/tree/master/src/main/scala/smoke/examples).